 However, the Spanish Civil War had Spanish origins, was fought mainly by Spaniards and had long-enduring consequences for the Spanish people.
 Since the death of Franco in 1975, historians, many of them Spanish, have produced new work, challenging many of the assumptions of their predecessors and throwing new light on the causes and conduct of the war.
 Seventy years after the defeat of the Spanish Republic, the war continues to be controversial in Spain, its relevance for modern-day Spain still vigorously – and at times bitterly – contested.

 This course will focus primarily on the Spanish origins of the war and on the role of the Spanish in determining its outcome.
 The course will begin by examining Spanish history in the early twentieth century, especially focusing on the social, economic and political conflicts which afflicted Spain in the period of the Second Republic (1931-1936).
 This will be followed by an analysis of the course of the war and the causes of Franco’s victory, including the political conflicts in the Republican camp and the roles played by the great powers in the conflict.

 Unless otherwise stated, teaching and assessment for ICE courses are in English.
 Students whose first language is not English should refer to the Competence in the English Language Policy for further guidance.

-Printable versions of our brochures are available to download from the Summer Schools brochure download page.
+Printable versions of our brochures are available to download from the Summer Programmes brochure download page.

 To book on this course please contact us: